 Theme Why it matters Corresponding SDGs Specific examples Global environmental protection As a manufacturer, we believe use of energy and other resources and CO_2 and other emissions generated by our production processes and other activities have an impact on the global environment.
 In addition to eco-friendly manufacturing and products, we will contribute to environmental protection and raise employee awareness through our social contribution activities.
-14 m Local cleanup activities, participation in and support for environmental initiatives, donations to the Keidanren Nature Conservation Fund, etc. Contributing to local communities We operate a global network of production facilities.
+6 manufactures 13 dates 14 marriages 15 manufactures 15 manuf Local cleanup activities, participation in and support for environmental initiatives, donations to the Keidanren Nature Conservation Fund, etc. Contributing to local communities We operate a global network of production facilities.
 We believe co-creation with our communities and promoting their progress and livable community development are essential to sustained growth as a company.
 These activities not only help build positive relationships with local governments and residents; they contribute to greater employee engagement at each facility.
-11 Participation in community events, holding briefings and plant tours for local residents, cooperating in community disaster prevention, tax payments through the corporate hometown tax program, cosponsoring athletes and teams with ties to the community, etc. Nurturing people We believe nurturing future generations is essential to realizing a sustainable society.
+11 ===== 17 ==== A = 1 Participation in community events, holding briefings and plant tours for local residents, cooperating in community disaster prevention, tax payments through the corporate hometown tax program, cosponsoring athletes and teams with ties to the community, etc. Nurturing people We believe nurturing future generations is essential to realizing a sustainable society.
 We will contribute to society's progress through activities to promote education for children and support their growth and independence.
 At the same time, we plan to strengthen employee awareness of sustainability through activities in several areas, including diversity and inclusion, to realize sustainability management in the organization.
-4 merry 10 mass 16 metaper members with the second mem Donating picture books to children in Asia, holding classes and plant tours for students, sponsoring the Japan Wheelchair Basketball Federation and holding experience opportunities and lectures, etc.
+4 mm 10 mm 16 mm 16 mm 17 mm 1 Donating picture books to children in Asia, holding classes and plant tours for students, sponsoring the Japan Wheelchair Basketball Federation and holding experience opportunities and lectures, etc.